KennyKeterKe/JunyuKe_FinalMVP/README.md

-# JunyuKe_FinalMVP
+# IDEA
-A equity crowding platform
+ MVP for the crowdfunding platform